‘All UAE banks have to launch Jaywan debit cards’: Rollout to happen in phases

 However, the 10 million-plus debit cards that exist in the market will be replaced gradually over the next two-and-a-half years.

 “Banks have to launch Jaywan card.
-We have more than 10 million cards in circulation so replacing these cards will take time… We have agreed to be done on stages until two and half years for banks to stop issuing other branded cards and have to issue Jaywan cards locally,” said Abdulaziz Al Ghurair, chairman of UAE Banks Federation (UBF) in a media briefing on Tuesday.
+We have more than 10 million cards in circulation so replacing these cards will take time…,” said Abdulaziz Al Ghurair, chairman of UAE Banks Federation (UBF) in a media briefing on Tuesday.
+He added that they agreed to complete it in stages over two and half years.
+This is so that banks can stop issuing other branded cards and be able to issue Jaywan cards locally.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.